 Dau Pagoda

-Near the pagoda is a famous tower built in the 6th century, named Hoa Phong.
-This stone tower was built as a protection against evil winds.
+Near the pagoda is a famous tower, Hoa Phong, built in the 6th century.
+This stone tower was built to protect against evil winds.
 Inside the tower hangs a bronze bell and a cast gong.

 Phat Tich Pagoda

-Phat Tich pagoda was built between 7th and the 10th centuries by the mountainside of Phat Tich in Phat Tich Commune.
-Under the Ly Dynasty, the pagoda underwent a large scale restoration.
+Phat Tich pagoda was built between the 7th and 10th centuries on the mountainside of Phat Tich in Phat Tich Commune.
+Under the Ly Dynasty, the pagoda underwent a large-scale restoration.
 In 1057, Emperor Ly Thanh Tong ordered the building of a tower for valuables.

-There are some ancient relics preserved in the pagoda such as a blue stone statue of Amitayus Buddha meditating on a lotus pedestal, the statue is 1.86 m high; with the pedestal, it reaches 2.69 m.
-On the pedestal and in the lotus petals, there are dragon and flower images, a typical feature of Ly Dynasty art.
+There are some ancient relics preserved in the pagoda, such as a blue stone statue of Amitayus Buddha meditating on a lotus pedestal.
+The statue is 1.86 m high; with the pedestal, it reaches 2.69 m.
+On the pedestal and in the lotus petals are images of dragons and flowers, a typical feature of the Ly Dynasty art.
 It was recognized as a national treasure of Vietnam in 2013.

-Besides the Amitayus Buddha statue, Phat Tich Pagoda also has another national treasure, which is a set of 10 sacred animal statues from the Ly Dynasty.
+Besides the Amitayus Buddha statue, Phat Tich Pagoda also has another national treasure: a set of 10 sacred animal statues from the Ly Dynasty.
 These 10 statues include 5 pairs of horses, rhinoceroses, buffaloes, elephants, and lions, arranged symmetrically in front of the Tam Bao corridor.

 In the pagoda, there are also other Ly Dynasty relics such as stone wall panels, fighting cocks… on which are carved images of Kim Cuong, Dharma protectors, divine birds, musicians, dancers, etc.